criiptico/criiptico/README.md

 ### Hi there, criiptico here! 👋

-- 👷🏻 I'm currently working on ✨[poketype](https://github.com/criiptico/poketype)✨.
-Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to each pokemon.
-  + In this project I'm learning how to use Python, communicate with an API, parse a json file with Pydantic, make a python package, use POST and GET methods through Flask, use Flask, and essentially design the back end and front end of a website.
+I just finished ✨[poketype](https://github.com/criiptico/poketype)✨ and am open to working on another project.

 - Some projects I'd love to work on in the future are here:
   + A-Star Visualization with C++ with a map of the University of Illinois at Chicago campus.
 Although, there's still some research I need to do for this.
   + Next project . . . secret . . . 🤭

+- ✅ Completed Personal Projects:
+  + ✨[poketype](https://github.com/criiptico/poketype)✨.
+Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to each pokemon.